marina601/discover-malta/README.md

 - I would like to thank Slack Community at Code Institute for  their valuable advice and support during the duration of my studies

 - I would like to thank Tutor Support @Code Institute, for their patience and guidance through this project and my time at Code Institute.
 Especially jo_ci, who went above and beyond the call of duty on several occasions and helped me throughout this project.

-- I would like to thank Code Intitute Slack Community who have supported and helped me trouble shoot my code on many occassions.

 - I would like to thank my husband, who has supported me every step of the way.